OpenDSA/OpenDSA/RST/source/Shellsort.rst

 Use this visualization to make sure that you understand how Shellsort works.

-.. avembed:: AV/Sorting/shellsortAV.html
+.. avembed:: AV/Sorting/shellsortAV.html ss

 Next, let's review what makes for a legal increment series.

-.. avembed:: Exercises/Sorting/ShellsortSeries.html
+.. avembed:: Exercises/Sorting/ShellsortSeries.html ka
    :showbutton: hide

 Now test yourself to see how well you understand Shellsort.
 Can you reproduce its behavior?

-.. avembed:: AV/Sorting/ShellsortProficiency.html
+.. avembed:: AV/Sorting/ShellsortProficiency.html pe
    :showbutton: show

 Some choices for the series of increments will make Shellsort